vitiral/artifact/README.md

  - REQ-2-ui-markdown        : when displaying to the user, all text fields **will** be processed as a simple markdown format
  - REQ-2-ui-tutorial        : rst **will** provide an interactive tutorial to learn rst as well as the basics of why to use requirements tracking in the first place.
  - REQ-2-ui-web             : rst **will** provide a HTTP web server which can host up-to-date requirements as well as provide a REST-JSON API server for tracking test execution over a period of time.
- - REQ-status               : The `status` command gives the user information on any errors that exist in the project artifacts such as:
  - REQ-tutorial             : There **shall** be a tutorial that helps the user learn about rst.

 If you want to see items that have been mostly complete but have not been tested,